loribonna/PatriotsRTES/README.md

 - If there is any attacker thread, update its position.
 If it has reached its goal, update the score and exit.
 - Draw the position updates for the missiles involved.
+The cycle ends if the `end` flag is set by the main.

 The defender launcher thread runs indipendently, controlling the screen in search of new, untracked, attacker missiles.
 For each enemy point found controls the